regen-network/regen-server/docs/login-system.md

   The "with-credentials" feature means that cookies for the domain are automatically saved and used in subsequent requests.

 ## Keplr Login

+At high-level the steps to log-in a user with Keplr Wallet are:

+1. Retrieve and save the CSRF tokens
+2. Retrieve the nonce for the user
+3. Generate the signature for the login request
+4. Submit the signature to the login endpoint
+5. Save the session info from the login endpoint response

 ### Step 1: Retrieve and save the CSRF tokens